Proton Saga (third generation): Powertrain

 As a result of the various refinements made to the engine and transmission combination in the new Saga, Proton claims that fuel efficiency has improved by 10% to 5.4L/100 km with the manual, and by 11% to 5.6L/100 km with the CVT, both at a constant speed of 90 km/h.
 The new Saga is the second Proton model to utilise the company's new ECO Drive Assist feature.
 The system assesses the driver's throttle input, and a green indicator on the instrument cluster will light up when the car is being driven in an economical manner.

 The new Saga will not be offered with a larger 1.6-litre engine.
 The decision was made in view of Proton's revised marketing strategy which aims to prevent product overlapping and sales cannibalisation.
 The new Saga will only be sold with the 1.3-litre engine, and future Saga models will receive economy 1.0-litre and 1.2-litre engines instead.

-With the launch of 2019 Proton Saga, the 1.3-litre engine still remains except now paired to either to a Getrag 5-speed manual as before or a Hyundai 4-speed automatic.
+With the launch of 2019 Proton Saga MC1, the 1.3-litre engine still remains except it is paired to either to a Getrag 5-speed manual as before or a Hyundai 4-speed automatic.
 It is worth to note that Geely who has a 49% stake in Proton Holdings also uses this same transmission in some of their vehicles.
 The L or low mode with the CVT is no more.
-Now a S or sport mode exists with the automatic.
+A S or sport mode exists with the automatic.

-During the launch of 2022 Saga and from its detail information, 2022 Saga's engine remains its capacity similar with its previous domestic counterpart, unlike 2019 Saga export counterparts and as speculated before.
+During the launch of 2022 Saga MC2 and from its detail information, the 2022 Saga's engine remains its capacity similar with its previous domestic counterpart, unlike 2019 Saga export counterparts and as speculated before.

+In June 2023, the Hyundai-sourced 4-speed automatic was swapped for an Aisin 4-speed automatic.